joekain/bmark/README.md

 [![Build Status](https://travis-ci.org/joekain/bmark.svg?branch=master)](https://travis-ci.org/joekain/bmark)

 Bmark is a benchmarking tool for Elixir.
-It allows easy creation of benchmarks of Elixir functions.
+It allows easy benchmarking of Elixir functions.
 It also supports comparing sets of benchmarking results.

 Comparing benchmarking results is a topic that I have struggled with for years.
 I run a benchmark several times and get varying results.
 Then, I make a change to my program and I want to decide if the change causes an improvement in the benchmark score.
 I rerun the benchmark several times and again get varying results.
 How do I compare these results?
 I can compare average score, but is that accurate?
 How do I tell if the mean of the second run is large enough to be meaningful?
 How do I know if it is "in the noise?"